davidepalladino/DNS-UpdaterA/README.md

 #### Steps
 1. Clone or download this repository.
-2. Create a `.env` file in the script directory with the required environment variables as described in the Configuration section.
+2. Create a `.env` file in the root directory with the required environment variables as described in the Configuration section.
+Otherwise, you can set the same desired variables in the `docker-compose.yml` file.
-3. Crate your cron file(s) (see `crontab.example`) under `cron` folder.
+3. Create your cron file(s) (see `crontab.example`) under `cron` folder.
 4. Build by using Docker Compose:
    ```bash
    docker compose up -d